 Tales of Sadness in the Quran

-To prove this point, every sad story that is seen today, has already been recorded in one way or another in the Quran, providing solace for those who are in the midst of their struggles.
+To prove this point, every sad story that is seen today, is in the Quran, providing solace for those who are in the midst of their struggles.

-Not only does God take these excerpts very seriously, but He also transcribes worst-case scenarios in order for us to be reminded that whatever challenges we are facing cannot be compared from a pea to a carrot, because stories in the Quran are a lot more devastating than what we face today.
-This is not to belittle our own challenges, but to put Allah’s Mercy in perspective and to give us hope in His plan alone.
+Not only does God take these excerpts very seriously, but He also transcribes worst-case scenarios in order for us to be reminded that whatever challenges we are facing cannot be compared from a pea to a carrot; because stories in the Quran are a lot more devastating than what we face today.
+This is not to belittle our own challenges, but to put the Mercy of Allah in perspective and to give us hope in His plan alone.

-(Note: The below examples barely scratch the background, depth and morals of the stories, but are starting points for you to reconcile your challenges by looking them up in the Quran and consulting reputable scholars for help).
+(Note: The below examples barely scratch the background, depth and morals of the stories; they are starting points for you to reconcile your challenges by looking them up in the Quran and consulting reputable scholars for help).

 Dysfunctional Marriages Found in the Quran

-If you’re struggling with a non-committal spouse, think of the wife of Lot (peace be upon him), who was transgressing the laws of marriage between a man and woman.
+If you’re struggling with a non-committal spouse, think of the wife of Lot; he was transgressing the laws of marriage between a man and woman.

-If you’re struggling with a non-practicing husband or wife, think of the despair of Noah (peace be upon him) who struggled for an insane number of decades with his family, including his wife.
+If you’re struggling with a non-practicing husband or wife, think of the despair of Noah; he struggled for an insane number of decades with his family, including his wife.

 Family Strains Are Also Normal

-Just know that only Noah – a highly recognized Messenger and great father – was commanded to give up on his son of many years, so keep reaching out to your children as their books are still open for reconciliation.
+God commanded Noah to give up on his son of many years; so keep reaching out to your children as their books are still open for reconciliation.

-Jacob (peace be upon him) had to deal with multiple sons who attempted to murder their younger brother.
+Jacob had to deal with multiple sons who attempted to murder their younger brother.

-Ibrahim (peace be upon him) was tormented by his father and his entire village and was even cast off into the wilderness to fend for himself.
-And probably no one has an uncle like Abu Jahl and had to deal with him the way Prophet Muhammad (peace be upon him) did.
+Ibrahim was cast off into the wilderness to fend for himself.
+And probably no one has an uncle like Abu Jahl and had to deal with him the way Prophet Muhammad did.

-In fact, when it comes to family relations, reading about the difficulties the first companions had when converting to Islam will help put difficulties into perspective, as they too were cast out, beaten, tortured, and had their ties cut with their own next of kin.
+In fact, when it comes to family relations, reading about the difficulties the first companions had when converting to Islam will help put difficulties into perspective.
+They too were cast out and had their ties cut with their own next of kin.

 Their solution was to find their own ways out of the difficulty, to turn to Allah and to keep open lines of communications with their loved ones, in the event there was hope to mend broken bridges.

-Again, Noah keeps coming up for his continuous da’wah efforts for 950 years for which he was tortured, assaulted, boycotted and ignored.
+Again, Noah keeps coming up for his continuous da’wah efforts for 950 years.

 Moses struggled endlessly with the stubbornness and ingratitude of Bani Israel, whom he would put his life down for.